adifinkel/adifinkel/README.md

-- 👋 Hi, I’m @adifinkel
+- 👋 Hi, I’m @adifinki aka Adi Finkelstein
-- 🌱 I’m currently learning computer science at Tel Aviv university
+- 🌱 I’m currently learning computer science and management at Tel Aviv university
-- 💞️ I’m looking to collaborate on new projects
+- 💞️ I’m looking to collaborate on new projects like my latest one as research assistant